 January 1 is the anniversary of the day I began working at home and it’s very easy to remember what year I’m celebrating because that day was January 1, 2000.
 I still remember that first day, going to sit at my desk in the room downstairs even though it wasn’t really a work day.
-I’d been freelancing and working at that desk in the corner for a few years already, and looking out the two big windows to watch birds at the feeders and observe the neighborhood, my desk and the windowsills lined with my family of felines, happy I’d be sitting still for a while so they could get in a good bath and nap on me and my papers.
+I’d been freelancing and working at that desk in that corner for several years already, and looking out the two big windows to watch birds at the feeders and observe the neighborhood, my desk and the windowsills lined with my family of felines, happy I’d be sitting still for a while so they could get in a good bath and nap on me and my papers.

 I had done the sketch during the evenings while still working, but photographed it to send a print to the publisher on pretty much my first day working at home, along with photographing some other artwork, and some other photos on that same roll, reference photos that later became award-winning works.

 Look somewhat familiar?
-Yes, it’s the reference photo for the art that’s in the header for The Creative Cat, “Warm Winter Sun”.
+Yes, it’s the reference photo for the art that’s in the header for my blog The Creative Cat, “Warm Winter Sun”.
 Only in January does the light stream all the way into the kitchen like that, not even in December is the light that color.
 And another photo next to that one…

 That’s Moses sleeping in about the same spot as Namir in the other photo, but she had been there earlier.
 The sun is a little higher on the bookshelf.
 I remember debating between the two and I had intended to paint both, but only painted Namir.
-Fifteen years later, I can’t tell you why, but I do know that one of my goals was to focus on photography generally, photograph my cats more often so I had lots of reference photos, and get around to painting them way sooner than before, like paint them as soon as I got the photos back.
+All these years later I can’t tell you why, but I do know that one of my goals was to focus on photography generally, photograph my cats more often with my fully manual Pentax K-1000 film camera so I had lots of reference photos, and get around to painting them way sooner than before, like paint them as soon as I got the photos back.
 And so I did, because instead of waiting a decade as I had with other photos I entered the painting of Namir and won Best Pastel in South Hills Art League’s 2000 Annual Juried Show.

 Another photo on that roll…

 Yes, Cookie really did lie about on her back like this, and I decided to take her photo.
-The image stayed with me, and a little later that year I suddenly visualized the hand-colored block print you’ll see by clicking on this link.
+The image stayed with me, and a little later that year I suddenly visualized the hand-colored block print, “The Goddess”.
 I decided making a block print, something I could reproduce but was still an “original”, would be ideal for donating to shelter events and to sell at animals events I attended, and so it was.
 I didn’t get to do it right away but waited until 2001 when I had the time and the idea for a set including “The Roundest Eyes”.